 With the rapidly growing consumer awareness of the health risks and the depleting supply of fossil fuel, biobased products are forecasted to see a huge growth over the next 10 years.
 Government policies promoting eco-friendly and naturally derived products are going to significantly drive the market even further.2

-For bathroom and spa cleaner products to be certified under the USDA BioPreferred Program, they must be at least 74% biobased as measured by ASTM D6866 analysis.
+For bathroom and spa cleaner products to be accepted in the USDA BioPreferred Program, they must be at least 74% biobased as measured by ASTM D6866 analysis.
 These biobased cleaning products are made in large part of plant-based surfactants, natural fragrances and water.

 Cleaning products are typically composed of various chemicals such as ammonia, phosphates, synthetic dyes and other ingredients.
 The petroleum-based raw materials being used to make the cleaning products are often the primary causes of concern for health safety considering the many ways people can be exposed to them.
 3 Biobased bathroom and spa cleaners ideally get rid of all the harmful chemicals and replace the petrochemicals with ingredients sourced from plants.

-The BioPreferred Program currently has 97 product categories.
-It has two initiatives – the Voluntary Labeling Program and the Federal Procurement Preference Program, which requires federal agencies and their contractors to purchase products with the highest biobased content.
-As of 2014, the program’s economic impact includes $393 billion value added to the U.S. economy and 4.2 million jobs through direct, indirect and induced contributions.5
+The Program currently has 97 product categories.
+As of 2014, its economic impact includes $393 billion value added to the U.S. economy and 4.2 million jobs through direct, indirect and induced contributions.5

 ISO 17025-accredited Beta Analytic is not affiliated with the USDA, the BioPreferred Program or ASTM.
-The lab provides fast ASTM D6866 testing and welcomes inquiries from interested parties including BioPreferred Program applicants.
-Results are reported in 5-7 business days.
+The lab provides fast ASTM D6866 testing and welcomes inquiries from interested parties including USDA BioPreferred Program applicants.
+Results are reported in 7 business days or less.
 A faster service is also available.
 Please contact the lab for price inquiries.